JakubSchwenkbeck/Behavior-Classification-For-AV/README.md

 ## 2. **Data Understanding & Transformation**
 ### Scene Creation:
 The Scenario Designer from the Automated Driving Toolbox™ was used to create driving scenarios, including traffic, pedestrians, and different driving behaviors.

+### Data retrieval:
+The Data [Found here](https://www.dropbox.com/scl/fo/u1n1o0anct4c4yhb6cblb/AFp1VxLP_zYPJmahg9-xAUE?rlkey=crsaqf5a2vtgbr6xyoeei3vce&st=032cfis8&dl=0) is created by running the Scene Builder simulation and then exporting the sensor data.
+They don't hold the scenario itself but only the sensor data, therefore they can be opened in the normal Matlab workplace

 ### Data Transformation:
 - **preprocessSensorData.m**: A custom script to clean and preprocess sensor data, including noise reduction and handling missing data.
 - **dataAugmentation.m**: Data augmentation was applied to expand the training dataset by simulating variations in sensor noise.

 ## 3. **Model**
 ### Model Selection:
 I chose an RNN to classify risky vs. safe behavior since it is ideal for processing sequences of time-series data and can capture temporal dependencies in object behavior.